Lead Apron Patterns

 Core Material Options Available

-IndoSurgicals offers different core material options to balance weight, protection and comfort.
+IndoSurgicals offers different core material options to balance weight, protection, comfort, flexibility and budget requirements.

 StPb® Lead Vinyl Core Material